vimeo/psalm/docs/annotating_code/type_syntax/array_types.md

 // Off by one bug, detected by Psalm: if (count($arr) > 3) {
-  // DocblockTypeContradiction - Docblock-defined type ...
+  // DocblockTypeContradiction - Docblock-defined type for $arr is never has-at-least-4 }
-}

 /** @param array{0: float, 1: float, 2?: float} $arr */